Ketkukelmi/ComicViewer/Backlog.md

 ## XML to load and keep the comic urls
 We will use xml file to load and then store the urls that contains the comics

+## TouchImageView
+Images will be displayed in TouchImageView instead of imageView to enable zoom